Accidents While the Employee is Performing Personal Errands for the Employer in Louisiana Workers Compensation

 But if an employee is injured while performing a personal errand for the employer or one of the employer's representatives (such as a manager), then typically the employee is entitled to full workers compensation benefits in Louisiana.

-Usually this issue revolves around whether the employee at the time of the errand was acting within the course of his employment.
-But there can be no question that an employee is within the course of his employment when he is acting pursuant to his employer's direct orders.
+Usually, this issue revolves around whether the employee at the time of the errand was acting within the course of his employment.
+But there can be no question that an employee is within the course of his employment when the employee is acting pursuant to his employer's direct orders.

 So when an employee is following the direct order of a person in authority to perform a task outside of his normal employment duties for the benefit of his employer or of the supervisor, and is injured in the course of that work, then this employee is entitled to full workers compensation benefits.